 Ric Garrido of Monterey, California is writer and owner of Loyalty Traveler.

 Loyalty Traveler shares news and views on hotels, hotel loyalty programs and vacation destinations for frequent guests.

-Follow Loyalty Traveler on Twitter and Facebook and RSS feed or subscribe to a daily email newsletter of Loyalty Traveler blog posts.
+Follow Loyalty Traveler on Twitter and Facebook and RSS feed.